-Eightmile Lake Trail is a 8.4 mile moderately trafficked out and back trail located near Leavenworth, WA that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, camping, birding, and fishing and is accessible from March until October.
+Eightmile Lake Trail is a 8.4 mile moderately trafficked out and back trail located near Leavenworth, Washington that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible from March until October.

 Directions from Leavenworth: Follow direction to Bridge Creek Campground.
 At Bridge Creek turn south onto Forest Service Road 7601 and follow for approximately 2.5 miles to the Eightmile trailhead.

 Thankfully got an early start 8/13/16, because it gets HOT.
 Keeping it real, this isn't the easiest hike for beginners BUT it's doable with breaks and worth it.
 I haven't hiked in awhile so my favorite parts were reaching the top and then of course the bottom;) The views are incredible -- pack a light picnic to enjoy before heading back down (+ a fly swatter).
 Beware of super dusty and rocky trail (watch footing on descend).
 NOTE: the 2-3 mile gravel road up/down to the trailhead is AWFUL on your car.